Homelessness in New York

+1990 protest sign by Gran Fury, an art collective of AIDS activists.

-In recent years, homelessness in New York City has reached some of its highest levels since the Great Depression of the 1930s.
-As of July, 2024, over 132 thousand individuals slept in NYC homeless shelters, not accounting for the thousands sleeping in unsheltered public spaces.
+With the migrant housing crisis of recent years, homelessness in New York City has reached some of its highest levels since the Great Depression of the 1930s.
+As of July 2024, over 132,000 individuals slept in NYC homeless shelters, not accounting for the thousands sleeping in unsheltered public spaces.
 Over 200,000 members of the population were estimated to be temporarily doubled up in the homes of others, so the total estimate reaches nearly 350,000 homeless people, according to the Coalition for the Homeless.
+Government policy in this area is shaped by the legacy of the 1979 decision Callahan v.
+Carey, which established a right to shelter (unusual compared to national policy), the interpretation of which has however been greatly contested over the years.
+The chief municipal agency has since 1993 been the New York City Department of Homeless Services.
+The situation is also exacerbated by the wider decades-long New York City housing shortage.

-The number of homeless individuals residing in NYC's shelter system has skyrocketed in the past year, rising 53% in 2024 when compared to the statistics in 2023, despite efforts from Mayor Eric Adams.
+The number of homeless individuals residing in NYC's shelter system skyrocketed in 2024, rising 53% when compared to the statistics in 2023, despite efforts from Mayor Eric Adams.

 Demographics

 The Coalition for the Homeless, a New York-based non-profit organization, reports that 30% of single adults entering the shelter system each year enter directly from institutional settings.
 In 2018 6,100 adults entered from institutional settings, including: 3,466 from prison, 1,294 from non-hospital facilities (i.e. nursing homes), 760 from psychiatric hospitals, and 580 discharged from Rikers Island.

-In 2019, 59% of Single Adults in shelters were Black, 27% were Hispanic, 10% were White (non-Hispanic), 4% Unknown/other, and 0.4% Asian/Pacific Islander.
+In 2019, 59% of single adults in shelters were Black, 27% were Hispanic, 10% were white (non-Hispanic), 4% unknown/other, and 0.4% Asian/Pacific Islander.
 Black people are disproportionately homeless, making up 29% of NYC residents (35% difference).
 Whites are underrepresented, making up 32% of NYC residents (22% difference).
 The NYC Asian homeless population is marginally higher than the statistic shown above, and found in Chinatown based shelters or are on the streets.

 As of 2024, additional demographic data was released, revealing that 71% of those in homeless shelters were part of families, which included 45,852 children.
 45% were new arrivals, consisting of 65,731 individuals, suggesting a significant increase in the homeless problem.